Facts

 - provide vocational training for vulnerable youth, so that they can earn a living

-- support the formal education system through teacher training and distribution of school materials
+- support the formal education system through teacher training, distribution of school materials and improving the governance of education at local level

 Information, counselling and legal assistance (ICLA)

 We provide legal assistance to conflict-affected people through our services in central and northern Mali.
 By using mobile teams, we also extend our assistance beyond these areas.
-We:
+Specifically, we:

 - help internally displaced people and returnees to access their land and property rights by assisting those who have lost their documentation or whose claims to land are contested